I have traveled extensively throughout the US for many years and enjoy helping people to make the most of their RV vacations.

 Some people don’t care how much they spend to rent a space.

-If you are not one of them, or if you’re a person who doesn’t like to be cheated, below you will find some practical advice that will allow you to save money on camping costs and still be able to stay at decent campgrounds.
+If you are not one of them, or if you’re a person who doesn’t like to pay more than is necessary for a campsite, below you will find some practical advice that will allow you to save money and still be able to stay at clean, well-run facilities.

 It reminds me of an ad that has been running on TV recently where a cute little girl is selling lemonade.
 Her sign says the price is $1.00, but by the time she finishes explaining all of the various add-on costs, the amount due is more than twice that price.

 Many campgrounds have decided to increase their profits by doing the same.
 The problem is that they are not hotels and do not offer the same types of amenities.
 Yet, some will try to make guests pay, and even act, as if they were staying in a hotel!

 These places advertise what appears to be a fair price, but charge extra for basics such as 50-amp electric, cable TV and sewer hookups.
 Some even charge tourist taxes, extra fees for pets and pull-through sites and anything else they can think of.

 Thus when RVers show up tired, hungry and ready for a rest without knowing that a park is going to price gouge, they end up paying for more than they had anticipated.
 This upsets them, but the truth is that things like this happen because people don't take the time to ask the right questions ahead of time.
 They assume that when they ask “how much do you charge?” the answer will be honest and complete.
 Oftentimes, it isn’t!